-Because we currently bus the entire City to either the Minnie Howard or King Street campuses and because there is some, though minimal transportation between campuses, we would assume that transportation costs for a Connected High School Network would be comparable to our current transportation costs for T.C.
-Williams and escalated for amount of students and distance to the new campus.
+Because we currently bus the entire City to either the Minnie Howard or King Street campuses and because there is some, though minimal transportation between campuses, we would assume that transportation costs for a Connected High School Network would be comparable to our current transportation costs for ACHS and escalated for amount of students and distance to the new campus.

 What would have been the start up costs in the first couple years of setting up a second high school?